4. E-Filing and E-Service

 (4) Time to Respond Following Electronic Service.
 Computation of the time for a response after service by NEF is governed by Rule 6, SCRCP.
 In accordance with Rule 6(e), SCRCP, service by electronic means via an NEF is treated the same as service by U.S. Mail for purposes of determining the time to respond; therefore, five days shall be added to the prescribed period to respond from the date set forth in the Official File Stamp on the NEF.

 (5) Service By or Upon a Party Who is Not an E-Filer in a Case.

 (A) E-Filed motions, pleadings, or other papers that must be served upon a party who is not represented by an Authorized E-Filer in the case or who is a Traditional Filer must be served by a Traditional Service method in accordance with Rule 5, SCRCP, or any order of the Supreme Court issued under Rule 613, SCACR.
-An Authorized E-Filer who has E-Filed a motion, pleading, or other paper prior to service of the pleading, motion, or other paper shall serve a paper copy of the corresponding NEF on the Traditional Filer(s).
+An Authorized E-Filer who has E-Filed a motion, pleading, or other paper prior to service of the pleading, motion, or other paper shall serve a copy of the corresponding NEF on the Traditional Filer(s).
 The Authorized E-Filer must also file proof of Traditional Service as to all other parties who are Traditional Filers.

-(B) Traditional Filers must continue to serve all parties with a paper copy of the pleading, motion, or other paper by a Traditional Service method in accordance with Rule 5, SCRCP, or any order of the Supreme Court issued under Rule 613, SCACR, and file a copy of the pleading, motion, or other paper with the Clerk of Court, together with proof of service, as required by Rule 5(d), SCRCP, or any order of the Supreme Court issued under Rule 613, SCACR.
+(B) Traditional Filers must continue to serve all parties with a copy of the pleading, motion, or other paper by a Traditional Service method in accordance with Rule 5, SCRCP, or any order of the Supreme Court issued under Rule 613, SCACR, and file a copy of the pleading, motion, or other paper with the Clerk of Court, together with proof of service, as required by Rule 5(d), SCRCP, or any order of the Supreme Court issued under Rule 613, SCACR.